Tsūsai Sugawara: Cultural legacy

 Detail of Sugawara's own version of one of the two Japanese National Treasures that he owned which are now held by the Tokiwayama Bunko Foundation.
 Sugawara's interpretation, also rendered as a hanging scroll, truncates the text and includes a self-portrait.
 The original, created in 1339 by Seisetsu Shōchō (Ch'ing-cho Cheng-ch'eng 清拙正澄), is a death verse that chronicles a large wave soaking the stars and deities as a rod-wielding temple guardian futilely tries to stop the end of the world by chasing after the lightning.

 Sugawara was an avid art collector, particularly of Japanese and Chinese antiquities, founding the Tokiwayama Bunko (Library) Foundation to hold and catalog his acquisitions, which the organization continues to display at special events and museum exhibitions.
 The foundation possesses one of the largest collections of bokuseki calligraphy, ceramics, and religious arts in Japan.
 Sugawara's son Hisao (Toshio) and grandson Ken (its current director) have served the organization in leadership roles.

 Sugawara's numerous books and essays further attest to his devotion to Japanese cultural preservation, and he created many of his own traditional works of calligraphy and brush art.

 In 1966, Prime Minister Eisaku Satō appointed Sugawara as chairman of the Council for National Foundation Day, which recommended the establishment of an official government holiday every 11 February to commemorate the founding of Japan.
 Through the holiday, which ultimately was adopted, the council also sought to reassert a sense of national pride in response to public disfavor toward patriotic expression following World War II, and this subtext for their efforts has subjected the holiday to controversy over the years.

-A friend of Yasujirō Ozu, Sugawara appeared in seven of the director's last eight films, making him a ubiquitous presence in many of the most popular and accessible works of "one of the most influential and famous filmmakers in the history of Japanese cinema."
+A friend of Yasujirō Ozu, Sugawara appeared in seven of the director's last eight films.
 For example, in Good Morning, the Ozu film in which a viewer is most likely to infer that Sugawara is playing himself, he is asked at a bar to comment on journalist Sōichi Ōya's 1957 warning that television was part of a mass media campaign to turn Japan into "a nation of 100 million idiots."
 Sugawara leans back and says, "Yes.
 TV sets are a nuisance."
 In Tokyo Twilight, the only one to feature his character in multiple scenes, he muses over a newspaper article announcing the end of legal prostitution in Japan.

 Sugawara received a "special appearance" credit in Kurahara’s I Hate But Love (1962), briefly playing himself on a TV panel with star Yūjirō Ishihara, brother of his protege Shintaro Ishihara.